vitaly-t/connection-string-demo/README.md

 For the sake of an example, in this demo we make the following assumptions, and then implement them:

-* You have an external/dynamic (or environment-dependent) list of hosts, plus user name and password.
+* You have an external/dynamic (or environment-dependent) list of hosts, plus username and password.
 * You know the driver/provider name, plus your database name is static.
 * You want to use all connection options statically.